gsharma38/gsharma.github.io/_pages/about.md

 Selected Work in Progress
 ----

-Seventeen-Year Effects of the Targeting the Ultra Poor Program (with Abhijit Banerjee, Rebecca Cai, and Esther Duflo)

-Understanding and Increasing Labor Market Formality in India (with Vaidehi Parameswaran)
+Understanding and Tackling Unemployment in India: Evidence from India’s Largest Jobs Portal (with Vaidehi Parameswaran)

 Other Research
 ----